Lookout (horse): Later career

 Lookout was gelded and was sold to Canadian Joseph E. Seagram, founder of the Seagram Distillery and a major Thoroughbred owner/breeder.
 The last record of him racing was in a September 1896 race where he finished last.
 By 1897, he was gelded and racing for J.R.
 Walker.
-He was sold in Toronto in November 1898 to L. Reinhardt, Jr. for $65.
+He was sold in Toronto in November 1898 to L. Reinhardt Jr. for $65.

 Pedigree

+Lookout is inbred 3S x 3D to the stallion Phaeton, meaning that he appears third generation on the sire side of his pedigree, and third generation on the dam side of his pedigree.

+Lookout is inbred 4S x 3D to the stallion Lexington, meaning that he appears fourth generation on the sire side of his pedigree, and third generation on the dam side of his pedigree.